mreinfurt/GeneticAlgorithm.Protein/README.md

 GA
 ==

 Genetic algorithm developed for the 2D-HP protein folding model.
-The application creates an initial population of conformaions (a protein folding) and then applies selection, mutation and crossover.
+The application creates an initial population of conformations (a protein folding) and then applies selection, mutation and crossover.

 <p align="center">
   <img src="https://raw.githubusercontent.com/mreinfurt/GeneticAlgorithm/master/information/preview.png">